cakephp/docs/en/core-libraries/helpers/html.rst

         - `type` Type of media element to generate, valid values are "audio" or "video".
 If type is not provided media type is guessed based on file's mime type.
-        - `text` Text to include inside the video tag
+        - `text` Text to include inside the audio/video tag
         - `pathPrefix` Path prefix to use for relative URLs, defaults to 'files/'
-        - `fullBase` If provided the src attribute will get a full address including domain name
+        - `fullBase` If set to true, the src attribute will get a full address including domain name

     .. versionadded:: 2.1